 What should you consider when designing an album cover template that can reflect your true musical identity?

-While your album cover needs to be original and expressive to reflect your musical identity, it’s important to design it according to standards.
+While your album cover art needs to be original and expressive to reflect your musical identity, it’s important to design music artwork according to standards.
 So, to achieve this, simply follow these steps.

 Let's get started!